MI-AFP/tutorials/tutorials/09_webapp.md

     deleteWhere [BlogPostAuthorId ==. johnId]
 ```

-Persistent uses *Template Haskell* for a declaration of a persistent model.
+As you noticed, Persistent uses *Template Haskell* for a declaration of a persistent model.

+For other possibilities of persistence libraries, take a look [here](https://wiki.haskell.org/Web/Databases_and_Persistence) or search the [Hackage](https://hackage.haskell.org).

 ## WAI and testing web apps